-The NCAD Gallery presents an exhibition, Film and Design in Close Up, to celebrate the work of Hollywood art director Cedric Gibbons.
+The NCAD Gallery presents a foyer exhibition, Film and Design in Close Up, to celebrate the work of Hollywood art director Cedric Gibbons.

 Image: Grand Hotel (1932) American Metro-Goldwyn-Mayer drama film directed by Edmund Goulding.
 Image permissions under the Audi Dublin International Film Festival 2018.

 The NCAD Gallery is delighted to announce it will partner with the Audi Dublin International Film Festival 2018 (ADIFF) and the MA Design History and Material Culture programme at NCAD on an exhibition to focus on the career of Hollywood Art Director, Cedric Gibbons.
 Gibbons was the most successful art director in the history of cinema.
 His team at MGM shaped the sets, props and costumes for more than a thousand films, contributing greatly to the studio's reputation as Hollywood's number one 'dream factory.'
 He conceived the colossal sets of 'Ben Hur' (1925); the technicolour realm of 'The Wizard of Oz' (1939); and Van Gogh's world in 'Lust for Life' (1956).
 Gibbons' enthusiasm for abstract art and art deco interiors probably did more to promote the Modern Movement than the Bauhaus.
 He won eleven Oscars for his art direction, receiving the famous statuette that he himself had designed.

 Film and Design in Close Up - a one-day symposium (ticketed - link below)

 A public event on Friday 23 March 2018 putting the spotlight on the cinematic agency of sets, props and costumes in the past and present.